MycoAI/MycoAI.github.io/_posts/2024-11-13-Talk-At-UBC.md

 ---
-title: "Joining the Utrecht Bioinformatics Center"
+title: "Presenting our research at the Utrecht Bioinformatics Center"
 layout: post
 ---